Edmonton city council OKs 23-storey tower for small lot in Oliver | CBC News

 Edmonton city council has approved a controversial project for a small lot in Oliver after hours of discussion at a public hearing on Monday.

-Councillors Sarah Hamilton, Scott McKeen and Ben Henderson voted against the proposal, and in line with city administration's recommendation to reject the project.
+Councillors Sarah Hamilton, Scott McKeen and Ben Henderson voted against the proposal, and in line with city administration's recommendation to reject the project, for the first two votes.
+But the council vote in favour was unanimous for third and final reading.

-Coun.
-Scott McKeen said there were are a lot of reasons to like the project, but added that the area is very different from other parts of Oliver and downtown.
+McKeen said there were are a lot of reasons to like the project, but added the area is very different from other parts of Oliver and downtown.

-It's a downscale version of the 30-storey tower Westrick Pacific Corporation had proposed in 2017, which council rejected.
+It's a downscale version of the 30-storey tower Westrich Pacific Corporation had proposed in 2017 for the mature neighbourhood of Grandin in Edmonton's Oliver district, which council rejected.

-Richard Bernstein with Vancouver-based Chris Dikeakos Architects is working with Westrick and was at Edmonton city hall Monday to re-pitch the revised project.
+Richard Bernstein, with Vancouver-based Chris Dikeakos Architects, is working with Westrich and was at city hall Monday to pitch the revised project.

-He described the design as slim and elegant — that's how one architect described the downscaled design of a tower proposed for the mature neighbourhood of Grandin in Edmonton's Oliver district.

 It would contain 178 suites, a mix of one-bedroom and two bedroom suites, with about a dozen three and four-bedroom apartments.

-"It's a unique design," he told media Monday.
-"We believe it fits in really well, we believe it's good for the city.
+"It's a unique design," he told reporters on Monday.
+"We believe it fits in really well, we believe it's good for the city."

 Developers increased the distance between the proposed tower and a residential building to the south called the Madison.
 The tower would sit 10.5 metres away as opposed to the original five metres.